GPT-2 – Language Models are Unsupervised Multitask Learners

 Number of parameters: 1558M

-As we can see we have loaded the 1.5B parameter model, but if we wanted to load the other models we would have to do the following
+As we can see, we have loaded the model with 1.5B parameters, but if we wanted to load the other models, we would have to do

 checkpoints_small = "openai-community/gpt2"